Harumi (album): Release and reception

 Original copies of Harumi have proven to be collector's items, with a sealed copy selling at auction for a price of US$678 on August 22, 2015.
 This desire has led to two recent reissues, one in 2007 and one in 2018.

 There is a death notice in the United States Social Security Death Index for a man named Harumi Ando, who was born on January 11, 1944, and died on January 7, 2007.
-If this was the same Harumi Ando, he would have been 23-24 during the recording of the album.
+If this was the same Harumi Ando, he would have been 23–24 during the recording of the album.
 Additionally, a 2006 article in Downtown Express, which describes tensions between the landlord and tenants of an apartment building in Manhattan, mentions a "[Harumi] Ando, a photographer who has lived in the top floor loft since 1975."
 It is not known whether either of these sources are referring to the musician Harumi, but given the rarity of the name (the name Harumi has feminine connotations in Japan), it is quite likely that they are the same individual.

+In a 2025 article, it was confirmed that Harumi Ando (which was confirmed to be the musician's name) and his family emigrated from Tokyo to Queens while he was a teenager.
+From 1963 to 1965, Ando attended the School of Visual Arts in New York City, and grew acquainted with Richie Havens, Cat Stevens, and Peter Falk, before becoming a recording artist.
+Ando later pivoted to photo retouching and dye-transfer photographic printing after attending the Germain School of Photography in Manhattan.
+He lived at a rent-controlled loft close in proximity to the World Trade Center for over 30 years until his death in 2007.